meteor/meteor/content/deployment.md

 meteor add force-ssl
 ```

 We provide this as a free service so you can try Meteor.
 It is also helpful for quickly putting up internal betas, demos, and so on.
 It is not intended to deploy production applications.
-Also not that if your application does not receive any traffic for six months it will be deleted.
+Also note that if your application does not receive any traffic for six months it will be deleted.

 <h4 id="managing-free-hosting">Managing your meteor.com app</h4>